davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 ### editorconfig

 I recommend this plugin for anyone working in open source or collaborating with others.

-It lets you define whitespace standards by file extension (but it's not [a linting plugin]!), and it will set the `expandtab`, `shiftwidth`, `tabstop`, `softtabstop`, and other settings for you after you open a file with a definition in the `.editorconfig` file you provide.
+Editorconfig lets you define whitespace standards in an `.editorconfig` file (but it's not [a linting plugin]!).
+The rules are grouped by file extension , and it will set the `expandtab`, `shiftwidth`, `tabstop`, `softtabstop`, and other settings for you after you open a file with a definition in the `.editorconfig` file you provide.

+Many non-Vim text editors and IDEs support editorconfig, too.
+This is especially nice because you can keep the file along with your project and other editorconfig users will automatically be conforming to your whitespace standards.

 This plugin requires vim to be compiled with Python support (or takes some configuration to use a binary), so check in command mode (`:has('python')` or